CVCFDevTeam/Family-Registration/README.md

 Here's a big list of things you'll have to rename/add/comment out:
 1. src/app/app.component.html

-    a.
-Line 8: Add a link to your camp logo, or comment out this line.
-    b.
-Line 10: Add your theme verse
+⋅⋅⋅Line 8: Add a link to your camp logo, or comment out this line.⋅⋅ ⋅⋅⋅Line 10: Add your theme verse.⋅⋅

 2. src/app/app.component.ts

-    a.
-Line 9: Add your firestore/firebase config information to the config variable.
-    b.
-Line 24: Add your Camp Title and Year.
+⋅⋅⋅Line 9: Add your firestore/firebase config information to the config variable.⋅⋅ ⋅⋅⋅Line 24: Add your Camp Title and Year.⋅⋅

 3. src/app/attendee-form/attendee-form.component.html

-    a.
-Line 9: Add your Org's Facebook link.
+⋅⋅⋅Line 9: Add your Org's Facebook link.⋅⋅
-    b.
-Line 14: Add your Org's Website link.
+⋅⋅⋅Line 14: Add your Org's Website link.⋅⋅
-    c.
-Line 15: Add your Org's name.
+⋅⋅⋅Line 15: Add your Org's name.⋅⋅
-    d.
-Line 37 (Optional, for testing): Uncomment out the button for easy testing of the app's code.
+⋅⋅⋅Line 37 (Optional, for testing): Uncomment out the button for easy testing of the app's code.⋅⋅

 4. src/app/attendee-form/attendee-form.component.ts

-    a.
-Line 68: Add list of churches that commonly attend your camp.
+⋅⋅⋅Line 68: Add list of churches that commonly attend your camp.⋅⋅

 5. src/app/review-page/review-page.component.ts

-    a.
-Line 35: Add in your discount URL from Webtask.io
-    b.
-Line 38: Add your production URL from Webtask.io
-    c.
-Line 40: Add your test URL from Webtask.io
+⋅⋅⋅Line 35: Add in your discount URL from Webtask.io.⋅⋅ ⋅⋅⋅Line 38: Add your production URL from Webtask.io.⋅⋅ ⋅⋅⋅Line 40: Add your test URL from Webtask.io.⋅⋅

 6. src/app/thankyoupage/thankyoupage.component.html

-    a.
-Line 9: Add contact email.
+⋅⋅⋅Line 9: Add contact email.⋅⋅
-    b.
-Line 16: Add your Org's Facebook link.
+⋅⋅⋅Line 16: Add your Org's Facebook link.⋅⋅
-    c.
-Line 21: Add your Org's Website link.
+⋅⋅⋅Line 21: Add your Org's Website link.⋅⋅
-    d.
-Line 22: Add your Org's name.
+⋅⋅⋅Line 22: Add your Org's name.⋅⋅

 7. src/index.html

-    a.
-Line 7: Add your Camp Name into the title.
-    b.
-Line 20: Add your publishable live key from Stripe API.
-    c.
-Line 21: Add your publishable test key from Stripe API.
+⋅⋅⋅Line 7: Add your Camp Name into the title.⋅⋅ ⋅⋅⋅Line 20: Add your publishable live key from Stripe API.⋅⋅ ⋅⋅⋅Line 21: Add your publishable test key from Stripe API.⋅⋅

 ## Development server